 Applications open on 1 March and close on 31 July each year.

 These are considered by the Holsworth Local Heritage Trust Sub-committee.
 The Sub-committee makes recommendations to Equity Trustees by the end of August, being the Trustee of the Victorian Community Foundation – Holsworth Local Heritage Trust.
 Applicants will usually be advised by mid-September.
-Grants are paid via the Royal Victorian Historical Society.
+Grants are paid via the Royal Historical Society of Victoria.

-Within three months of publication, a completed publication is to be provided to the Trustee as proof of publication.
+Within three months of publication, a completed publication is to be provided to the Royal Historical Society of Victoria as proof of publication.
 This copy will be presented to the Royal Historical Society of Victoria.
 Applicants are reminded that Legal Deposit Legislation requires that a copy of all publications published in Victoria must be lodged with the State Library of Victoria and the National Library of Australia.